 Public Giving and Outreach

-10% of every sale is to be donated to non-political and secular non-profit organizations.
-Partnering publicly, however, with the organizations I have chosen to work with, requires a minimum donation amount that I have yet to reach.
+10% of every sale is to be donated to a-political and secular non-profit organizations.
+Partnering publicly however, with large organizations requires a minimum donation amount that I may never yet reach.
 In my view, engaging in commerce, especially creatively based commerce, and not offering a tithe of compassionate humanity to others is as vacuous as it is callous.
 Selfishness has illuminated our present time, and defined itself in our shared stories of human societal enterprise, personality, and history.
 Let’s change that together.

 Photo Process and Concepts